Building a chatbot with multiple AI providers using AI Configs

 Your config is actually being used

-Errors don’t crash the app
+Errors do not crash the application

 You have a rollout plan

-- Test with internal team (5% rollout)
+- Test with your internal team at 5%

-- Roll out to beta users (25%)
+- Roll out to beta users at 25%

 - Monitor error rates and token usage